-To initiate a complaint, a Complainant must submit a document alleging Sexual Misconduct against a Respondent and requesting that UAT investigate the allegation.
-A formal complaint may be initiated with the Title IX Coordinator (see below) under §106.8(a), in person, mail, or email.
-The complaint must indicate that the Complainant is the person filing the formal complaint.
-A Complainant may, at any time, request a dismissal of the Complaint.
+To initiate a complaint, a Complainant must notify a responsible employee or a Title IX Coordinator verbally or in writing alleging sex discrimination against a Respondent and requesting that UAT investigate the allegation.
+A Complainant may, at any time, request a dismissal of the complaint.
 All requests for dismissal must be sent to the Title IX Coordinator and be in writing.